dojoe/hackmeifyoucan/docs/_sources/index.rst.txt

 If we can't put our own code onto the stack, we can still use the code that's already there.
 The app is over 1MiB, there *must* be a sequence we can use somewhere in there.

-What we're looking for is a sequence of instructions that does a lot of what we need and doesn't to a lot more before hitting a ``retw`` instruction.
+What we're looking for is a sequence of instructions that does a lot of what we need and doesn't do a lot more before hitting a ``retw`` instruction.
 We can then craft a return address on our stack that "returns" right to the start of that sequence (which may well be in the middle of a completely unrelated function, guess how much I care).
 If the sequence doesn't do all that we need, we have more stack frames we can use to jump to other sequences until we reach our goal.

 You probably know what I'm talking about here - this method is called "`Return-oriented programming`_" or ROP for short, and the sequences we're looking for are called "ROP gadgets".